Yuvi-App/Yu-TOEOE/README.md

 Check out http://TalesofEterniaonline.com for more information right now.
 In progress currently, While this may be impossible im trying the best I can.
 Was a very long process to even acquire the rare retail disc from Japan.
 But already good progress done to at least perserve the files in the game.
- - Currently the Downloader has been translated and Recreated by me in VB.
+ - Currently the Downloader has been translated and Recreated.
  - Game Installer has been packaged and setup from the orginal files.
  - Debug Menu was Enabled but most of the calls for the menu are taken out.
    ![DebugMenu](http://talesofeterniaonline.com/github/DebugMenu.jpg)